Ace4896/cloverpad-hardware/docs/build-guide.md

 - **Underglow RGB LEDs**: Any 50x50mm variant of the WS2812B that operates on 5V logic should work
 - **Switch SMD RGB LEDs**: Make sure that the LEDs have extruding pins which allow them to be reverse mounted

-## Minoripad PCB (Mechanical Switches)
+## Cloverpad MX PCB (Mechanical Switches)

-The Minoripad PCB currently uses these parts:
+The Cloverpad MX PCB currently uses these parts:

 |               Component               |              Footprint              |   LCSC   |
 | :-----------------------------------: | :---------------------------------: | :------: |